Moonstone: Properties, Facts and Photos

 What is Moonstone?

-Moonstone is a trade name for a variety of feldspar that exhibits a unique effect known as adularescence.
-Adularescence is a soft, milky glow that appears to float just below the stone's surface when viewed from different angles.
+Moonstone is a variety of orthoclase feldspar that exhibits a unique optical effect known as adularescence.
+This produces a soft, milky glow that appears to float just below the stone’s surface when viewed from certain angles.

-Moonstone is composed of three different types of feldspar.
-The amount present varies from one stone to the next.
-The most common type is adularia, followed by albite.
-These minerals have a similar chemical composition but a different crystal structure.
+Moonstone is composed of different feldspar minerals, with the amounts varying from one stone to another.
+The most common is adularia, followed by albite.
+Although these minerals have similar chemical compositions, their crystal structures differ.

-Moonstone, which can be translucent to transparent, can be found in several colours, including pink, cream, white, and black.
-The colour depends on the type of feldspar present.
+Moonstone can be translucent to transparent and occurs in several colours, including pink, cream, white, and black.
+These variations depend on the relative amounts of feldspar present.

-Moonstone was once described as having the appearance of lunar light floating on water, which is believed to be how the name 'moon stone' came about.
+Moonstone has been described as having the appearance of lunar light floating on water, which is believed to be how the name 'moonstone' came about.

 Although a subtle white sheen is most commonly observed, hues of orange or blue can also sometimes be seen.